New Puerto Rico fiscal plan OK’d; governor says too austere

 - FICO to test new type of credit score

-Board executive director Natalie Jaresko said the funds aren’t budgeted for debt payments but will help stimulate the island’s economy.
+Board executive director Natalie Jaresko said the funds are not budgeted for debt payments nor used to determine budget surpluses or deficits, but that they will help stimulate the island’s economy.

+During Tuesday’s public hearing, board members warned that Puerto Rico’s economy will weaken in the long term if the government doesn’t implement tax and labor reforms such as reducing employee benefits and tax rates and embracing at-will employment.
+That would let private employers dismiss workers at any time without having to prove just cause.

+“It’s an acknowledgement of failure,” said board member Andrew Biggs of the plan.
+“Puerto Rico will remain poor in the future. …When I go back to Washington, the story I bring back is not of great successes by the board, but that the government is not able or willing to do what is necessary.”